cap-js/docs/guides/using-services.md

 ### Tutorials and Examples

-Most snippets in this guide are from the [Build an Application End-to-End using CAP, Node.js, and VS Code](https://developers.sap.com/mission.btp-application-cap-e2e.html) tutorial.
-Remaining snippets originate from the other examples.
+Most snippets in this guide are from the [Build an Application End-to-End using CAP, Node.js, and VS Code](https://developers.sap.com/mission.btp-application-cap-e2e.html) tutorial, in particular [Consume Remote Services from SAP S/4HANA Cloud Using CAP](https://developers.sap.com/mission.btp-consume-external-service-cap.html).

 | Example                                                                                                                            | Description                                                                               |
 | ---------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------- |